Market research. Validation. Sales pages. Pricing. Content creation. Beta testers. Bonuses.

 In this blog post, you're going to learn:

 Phew!
-Just click on each subject if you want to skip ahead but don't miss out on my FREE checklist to help you take the first steps on your affiliate journey!
+Just click on each subject if you want to skip ahead but don't miss out on my free 17-page guide to help you take the first steps on your affiliate journey!

 If you're new to the world of online business, you might not know what affiliate marketing is.
 And that's fine!
 You're in the right place, pal.